julien-diener/bibliography/README.md

 So, until google free up automated request, this project is dead.

-Here is the current output of the page 'user/':
+Below is the current output of the page 'user/'.
+I still did not work on:

+ - item appearance: it only display the publication title
+ - user selection: it display my publication list by default

 ![Screenshot](screenshot.png)